NaifHadadi/Air-Quality-ML/README.md

 <br>

 # Correlation Study
-The main finding of the correlation study is summarized in the following table (for more details, refer to the [correlation analysis document](/docs/correlations.md) ):
+The main finding of the correlation study is summarized in the following table (for more details, refer to the [correlation analysis document](/docs/correlations.md)):
-Key Findings & Interpretation of the Heatmap

 <br>